magento/merchdocs/src/cms/page-builder-elements-buttons.md

    - **Product** - Enter a product name (partial or full) or SKU, then choose the product name in the list.

+      Please note that the products are displayed in the dropdown with the respect of _Show out of stock products_ settings value.
+For Multi Source merchants using Inventory Management, the products list is limited by the source assigned to the default website only.

       ![]({% link images/images-ee/page-builder-elements-button-settings-button-link-product-search.png %}){: .zoom}
       _Choosing a product for the button link_